CodeGanesha/accountant_clerk/README.md

 - Reports about Order numbers
 - Grouping by customer

+Started to use gon now, but still the code could use cleaning (and testing)

 Copyright (c) 2014 [Torsten Ruger], released under the New BSD License